phieri/callsign.js/README.md

 ```

 # Options
 Options can be set in the variable `cset`.
 Make sure it's defined before callsign.js executes.
-The defaults are like this:
+The defaults are:
 ```javascript
 var cset = {
   flag: true,